 Legionnaires’ disease is a form of pneumonia that can be fatal if not treated with antibiotics.
 It can also be more dangerous for the elderly, and for those whose immune system is already weakened.
 It is often mistaken for flu in its early stages, and even when it progresses, symptoms are akin to those that may indicate pneumonia.
 Identifying the infection so proper treatment can be given is paramount, and so the source of the infection can be found.
 This is vital as others might also be at risk of being ill.

 While there is a risk of legionella bacteria multiplying in stagnant water, and any hot or cold water system that is not kept cold enough or hot enough to inhibit the growth of the bacteria, preventative measures can be taken to ensure this does not occur.
 The Health and Safety Executive (HSE) provides ample support and information for business owners, landlords, hotel owners, and all other individuals with a responsibility to manage legionella within both hot and cold water systems.
 By taking action, keeping records, and treating the water where necessary, there should be little opportunity for legionella bacteria to multiply within any part of a water system.

-What should you do if you have contracted an illness from bacteria in stagnant water?
+What to do if you’ve contracted an illness from bacteria in stagnant water